smartlegionlab/smartlegionlab/README.md

 <h1>Smart Legion <sup>Lab</sup></h1>

+---

+Independent researcher and developer in the field of cryptography and security.
+I create open-source tools based on new paradigms - for example, for authentication without storing passwords and communication without transmitting data.

+---

 Development of web applications, libraries, console and graphical applications, as well as bots for Telegram and VK using Python.

 <hr>